-on to Approved Measure -- ------------------------
+Requesting Revision to A Approved Measure -- ------------ --------------- ---------- ---------

 All data related to customer registration and the circulation of reading materials is tracked by the Keystone Library Automation System (KLAS).

 This measure is calculated by dividing the Library's General Revenue (State Funding) allocation for the fiscal year by the Total Number of Library Customers Served.